The Vermont International Film Foundation is a non-profit organization whose mission is to enrich the community through film.

 Lorna-Kay Peal, President

-Lorna-Kay Peal’s careers have included serving as a public school educator, an art museum curator, executive director of a community arts and business association, and chairperson of the Fleming Museum’s Advisory Board at the University of Vermont.
+Lorna-Kay Peal’s careers have included serving as a public school educator, as art museum curatorin Cincinnati, OH, as executive director of SEABA in Burlington, VT, and chairperson of the Fleming Museum’s Advisory Board at the University of Vermont.
 She currently coordinates a literacy-mentoring program in two local school districts, and consults with small businesses and artists.

 Luke Baynes, Secretary

 A native of Pittsfield, Mass., Baynes is a 2003 graduate of the University of Vermont.
 After a stint in the Pacific Northwest, he returned to Vermont in 2005 and worked as a reporter on the Williston Observer.
 He is now a freelance reporter.
 A student of film since the age of 14, he has particular admiration for the films of Howard Hawks and Yasujiro Ozu.
 As part of his perpetual search for the American Dream, Luke has 47 states on his travel résumé.

 A bat biologist in a former life, Ben completed his doctoral work on tent-roosting bats in Ecuador, but has since transitioned to a career in finance.
 Three years ago, he moved with his family from Cambridge, MA to Burlington to work as an equities analyst for a Vermont-based socially responsible investment firm.
 Rinehart brings to the board a background in business and finance as well as a passion for (in no particular order) travel, film, skiing, music, food, and vintage guitars.

 Blackmer is a poet and teacher; she worked for many years at Burlington College as a faculty member and chair of arts and humanities.
 She has volunteered with the Vermont International Film Festival since 1998, and has a special interest in Cuban film and filmmakers.
 Blackmer oversees the Vermont Filmmakers’ Showcase™ in the festival.